cityssm/pdf-puppeteer/README.md

 A simple npm package to convert HTML to PDF for Node.js applications by using Puppeteer.

 **Based on the work in [westmonroe/pdf-puppeteer](https://github.com/westmonroe/pdf-puppeteer).**
-Forked to manage dependencies, switch to ESM, and eliminate the callback function.

 ## Installation